Risk Management Initiatives

 Other Operational Risks

 The Bank observes its basic policies relating to other operational risks, which are governed by the Basic Policy on Risk Control.
-The major other operational risks recognized are human risk and tangible assets risk and have been managed.
+The other major operational risks recognized are human risk and tangible assets risk and have been managed.

-Formulation of a Business Continuity Plan (BCP)
+Establishment of Business Continuity Plan (BCP)